johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ## Introduction ##

-*Maize Plant Discipleship* is a learning resource that has been authored, written, taught, researched, formulated, revised and published with African leaders and learners in heart, mind and prayer at each point of it's development.
+*Maize Plant Discipleship* is a training and learning resource that has been authored, written, taught, researched, formulated, revised and published with African leaders and learners in heart, mind and prayer at each point of it's development.

-It originated as a *Mobile Academy of Mission*, taught itinerantly in Kenya and Burkina Faso.[^cf1] As author and teacher, my goal was to emulate the apostolic model of mission by:
+It originated as a *Mobile Academy of Mission*, taught itinerantly in Kenya and Burkina Faso.[^cf1] As author and teacher, my goal was to emulate the apostolic model of mission by

 > Taking the teacher to the leaders, rather than bringing the leaders to the teacher, saving the precious resources of those least able to spare them.

-Recently, the resource has been developed and reformulated, as the subject of doctoral missiological research, in conjunction with Fuller School of Intercultural Studies, in order to better serve the needs of missional leaders and learners within Burkina Faso, in West Africa.
+Recently, the resource has been developed as the subject of doctoral missiological research, in conjunction with Fuller School of Intercultural Studies, following which it has been reformulated, in order to better serve the needs of missional leaders and learners within Burkina Faso, West Africa.

 ### Beginnings ###

-The origins of Maize Plant Discipleship are rooted in my own experiences of discipleship, which began amongst an international, Pentecostal missional community and network, in 1988.
+The origins of Maize Plant Discipleship are rooted in my own, personal experiences, which began amongst an international, Pentecostal missional community and network, in 1988.
 In that context, a personal calling to invest time seeking God in prayer led to involvement with a team of people who met regularly to intercede for God's purposes amongst the nations of the world.

-What took place amongst us may be described an intense, spirit-led intercession that continued, in that way, for over a decade.
+What took place amongst us may be described an intense, Spirit-led intercession that continued, in that way, for over a decade.
 Throughout, I exhaustively journaled words, shared between the group, of scripture, prayer, prophecy, inspiration, exhortation, encouragement and wisdom, many of which informed or inspired insights now incorporated within the Maize Plant Discipleship syllabus.

 ### The Africa factor ###

 Over time, a steady stream of African leaders, training or studying in the UK, joined with our prayer fellowship, almost invariably reporting how spiritually *at home* they felt with us.
 Later, back in Africa, memories of our shared experiences in prayer prompted them to invite me to visit and teach in their contexts.

-The first opportunity to do so came in 2000, through a former prayer team member working in *Nakuru, Kenya*.
-There, I presented five days of seminars on prayer, intercession and mission, which were received with evident appreciation.
-Afterwards, participants remarked not only upon a uniqueness of insight, but also the spirit of love, with which it was delivered.
+The first opportunity to do so came in 2000, through a former prayer team member working in Nakuru, Kenya.
+There, I presented five days of seminars on prayer, intercession and mission, which were received with considerable enthusiasm and appreciation.
+Afterwards, participants remarked not only upon a uniqueness of insight, but also the spirit of love, in which it was delivered.

 ### Burkina Faso ###

 The next stage of development came through a series of visits to Burkina Faso, between 2003 and 2008, during which I taught various conferences of leaders and learners:

-- In *Léo*: bible school students, pastors, church-planters and trainees, many of whom were living in missionary contexts, within Muslim-dominant villages.
+- In Léo: bible school students, pastors, church-planters and trainees, many of whom were living in missionary contexts, within Muslim-dominant villages.

-- In *Ouagadougou*: associates of a national youth movement, incorporating university students, graduates, post-graduates, office workers and other young people.
+- In Ouagadougou: associates of a national youth movement, incorporating university students, graduates, post-graduates, office workers and other young people.

 Having established that a genuine spiritual dynamic was taking place, in 2008, I asked Burkinabé associates how I might make the resource more accessible and useful.
 They requested that I institute a regular training program *and* make my teaching notes available in textbooks.